Zaehyeon2/Distributed-Banking-System/README.md

 1. In this implementation, any clients can deposit and transfer tokens and get a balance, even not their accounts.
 The authentication scheme should be considered for the real-world banking systems.
 2. An error message passing in the transfer feature was not implemented.
 This may be because I am not familiar with Go.
 I need to improve the Go skills.
 3. Response messages are not formatted.
+4. An only leader can get the account's balance.
+All nodes should get the account's balance.